the world's smartest travel social network

 For a new area that is just being developed, wander inside the Crosstown Concourse which used to be a Sears distribution center and has recently been renovated for apartments, offices, exercise facilities, and restaurants.
 Much of the space is not complete, but the interior of the building is architecturally interesting with a sound use of rehabbing a deserted space.
 We ate at Next Door, an American eatery, with the motto “real food sourced from American farmers.”
 This Colorado originated restaurant group boasts of knowing where their food comes from and that it is dedicated to environmentally-friendly practices like composting and wind power.
 They partner with The Kitchen Community, a non-profit organization that builds outdoor learning gardens for schools.
 This is the restaurant where you can specify your dietary needs, whether you want gluten free, dairy free, vegan, or vegetarian.
 And I must say that their 50/50 Burger of cremini mushrooms and beef patty with Swiss and balsamic onions was flavorful and expertly prepared.

-I urge you to head on over to the Beauty Shop restaurant, a refurbished beauty salon where aqua shampoo bowls from bygone days support the bar of the restaurant.
+I also urge you to head on over to the Beauty Shop restaurant, a refurbished beauty salon where aqua shampoo bowls from bygone days support the bar of the restaurant.
 You will also find some of the original overhead hair blow dryers mounted to the backs of seats where you can choose from an unusual selection of cocktails as well as Watermelon and Wings or Vegetarian Bahn Mi.
 We had to have the hushpuppies as an appetizer.

 Chef Kelly English, named the 2009 Food & Wine magazine “Best New Chef” opened Second Line, his second Memphis restaurant in 2013 located in Midtown.
 At Second Line we found a wide selection of New Orleans favorites like poboys, seafood plates, roasted meats, and unique cocktails.
 I had to try the Oyster PoBoy with a few shrimp added on top and the lightly breaded deep fried onion.
 Diets would have to wait until I got home!
 In case you wondered why this restaurant is called Second Line, the second line comes from New Orleans parades.
 The "main line" or "first line" is the main section of the parade and the brass band.
 Those who follow the band just to enjoy the music are called the "second line.”